-Academic Authenticity is created by Anna Tijsseling because of signalling lack of.. well.. er.. happiness in the academic world… Over the years, she observed an increasing number of even the youngest of academics – the students – at the risk of burnout.
+I created Academic Authenticity because of signalling lack of.. well.. er.. happiness in the academic world… Over the years, as a teacher and post-doc researcher I have observed an increasing number of even the youngest of academics – our students – at the risk of burnout.

 “I love coaching students and academics and helping them re-member what they have ‘on offer’ matters.
 Nothing is more inspiring than people working as their authentic selves.”

 And believe you me… I have been there: at the risk of burn-out, dreading the nearing ends of contracts, feeling alienated from the stuff I really love.

 I have learned so much from the various positions that I have held in Dutch academia, acquainting myself with mildly different academic cultures, working in wonderful interdisciplinary teams.

 What I have learned most of all: working in academia can remain fun, adventurous, playful and inspiring.
 I developed learning trajectories for students suffering from burn-out and depression or were simply studying under challenging circumstances to get back in the game and succeed.

 I know how to help others who may have forgotten how to even be playful…

 Simply by helping them re-member their inspired selves: exploring, trying to understand and explain phenomena, working together to create inspiring learning trajectories, and doing your administration to help your colleagues and students move forward smoothly.
 It can be fun.
 Sometimes academics just need a little help in figuring out how to allow yourself to work in an inspired manner and serving their own highest potential.